 Mr. Keane’s civil practice involves representation of clients in a variety of complex business and commercial litigation matters, including bank-failure litigation, unfair competition, false claims and complex contract disputes, and intellectual property matters involving patent royalties, trade-secret misappropriation, software licensing, and trademark and copyright.
 He has clients in the software, biotech, clean tech, Internet, information technology, online gaming and banking industries.
 He is currently defending a former bank officer named in litigation arising from a recent bank failure.

-Mr. Keane is listed in The Best Lawyers in America (White Collar Criminal Defense) and in Northern California Super Lawyers (2006-2015).
+Mr. Keane is listed in The Best Lawyers in America (White Collar Criminal Defense) and in Northern California Super Lawyers (2006-2016).
+He is a Fellow of the Litigation Counsel of America.
 He served as a media legal analyst for the BALCO steroids case of U.S. v.
 Barry Bonds, having appeared on a number of television news programs in the San Francisco Bay Area, including on KTVU Channel 2, NBC-11 and KRON4, as well as nationally on NBC’s Today Show.
 He has also provided commentary on the Roger Clemens trial and Lance Armstrong investigation.
 He is frequently quoted by numerous print and electronic news outlets, including the N.Y.
 Times, the Wall Street Journal, Sports Illustrated, USA Today, Bloomberg News, the San Francisco Chronicle, the San Jose Mercury News, and the legal publications The Recorder and The Daily Journal.
 Mr. Keane also served as the technical legal and courtroom advisor to the director and writer of the independent movie “The Skeptic,” released in 2009.